-The origin of the name is from an age old legend.
-It is said that a ship loaded with gold sunk there centuries ago during an attack by Portugese pirates, and an island formed around the ship-wreck.
+The origin of the name is from an age-old legend.
+It is said that a ship loaded with gold sunk there centuries ago during an attack by Portuguese pirates, and an island formed around the ship-wreck.
 The tiny 4.63 sq km island, located 7 km from Cox’s Bazaar, is accessible by speedboat from Kastura Ghat.
-The island is an ideal place for tourists interested in buying dried pomfret fish.
-Sonadia also acts as a temporary sanctuary for migrating birds such as petrels, geese, curlews, ducks and other water fowl.
+An island is an ideal place for tourists interested in buying dried pomfret fish.
+Sonadia also acts as a temporary sanctuary for migrating birds such as petrels, geese, curlews, ducks and other waterfowl.
 It was once renowned for pink pearls.

 One of the main attractions of Cox’s Bazaar is to the “Broken Hills” and waterfalls of Himchori (18 km south from Cox’s Bazar) and Inani beach (14 km south from Himchori).
 The journey is an exotic drive along the seashore.
 Inani beach is famous for its rock and coral boulders.